SpenceKonde/ATTinyCore/README.md

 ```

-The following identify board variants:
+The following identify board variants (various cores have used both styles of defines, so both are provided here to maximize compatibility):

 ```
 #define ATTINYX4 1